machingclee/2024-01-06-experiment-prisma-with-go-jet/README.md

 # 2024-01-06-experiment-prisma-with-go-jet

-This is an experiment to integrate prisma and go-jet
+This is an experiment to integrate prisma and go-jet.

 # To run the Project

-- Docker-compose up
+- `Docker-compose up`
 - `go get -u github.com/go-jet/jet/v2`
 - `go install github.com/go-jet/jet/v2/cmd/jet@latest`
 - `yarn`